Thick and creamy cheesecake bars on top of an Oreo cookie crust and stuffed with Snickers Bars.

 Thick and creamy cheesecake bars on top of an Oreo cookie crust and stuffed with Snickers bars.

-- 16 ounces cream cheese (2 standard packages), softened to room temperature
+- 16 ounces (45og) block-style cream cheese (2 standard packages), softened to room temperature

 - 1 large egg